-In early 2015, the Food and Drug Administration used earlier research as a justification to command that all Testosterone Therapy Treatments display a clear warning that the medication is associated with an increase in cardivascular risks.
-This led directly to new research in order to assess the real heart risks associated with Testosterone Replacement.
-This study is one of a number that have already been released this year which appear to refute earlier evidence using more complete data-sets and improved data-collection techniques.
+In early 2015, the Food and Drug Administration used earlier research as a justification to command that all Testosterone Therapy Treatments display a clear warning that the medication is associated with an increase in cardiovascular risks.
+This led directly to new research in order to assess the real heart risks related to Testosterone Replacement.
+This study is one of a number that has already been released this year which appear to refute earlier evidence using more complete data-sets and improved data-collection techniques.

-The growing amount of data which supports the benefits of Testosterone with regard to cardiovascular health will likely lead to a figurative change-of-heart by the FDA once data accumulates and further justifies a full battery of dedicated Clinical Research with regard to the subject of Testosterone and the Heart.
+The growing amount of data which supports the benefits of Testosterone concerning cardiovascular health will likely lead to a figurative change-of-heart by the FDA once data accumulates and further justifies a full battery of dedicated Clinical Research about the subject of Testosterone and the Heart.

 Other Benefits of Testosterone Therapy for Men

 This research into the safety profile of Bio-Identical Testosterone comes during a period when Testosterone Therapy is being evaluated with regards to effectiveness in a variety of different ways.
-There is recent evidence that Low-T Treatment may contribute to a number of positive effects which related to health and wellness.
+There is recent evidence that Low-T Treatment may contribute to many positive effects which related to health and wellness.

 Testosterone Therapy has been correlated with improved psychological profile among patients.
 Older men taking Testosterone also experience improved gait and walking speed on average.
-Combined with the well-known benefits of Testosterone with regard to sexual health and potency, there is an increasingly growing upside to Low-T Therapy combined with an apparent improved safety profile, which increases the likelihood that Therapeautic Testosterone will continue to become more recommended and less controversial as years pass and evidence grows.
+Combined with the well-known benefits of Testosterone concerning sexual health and potency, there is an increasingly growing upside to Low-T Therapy combined with an apparently improved safety profile, which increases the likelihood that Therapeutic Testosterone will continue to become more recommended and less controversial as years pass and evidence grows.

 Word Count: 1035